 Nor is this all.
 The torpedo has become a recognized weapon of warfare, and as our officers are carefully instructed in the use of that terrible agent, it is manifest that the sailors, or at least a certain proportion of them, should also be instructed in their handling; for the officers will often require the aid of intelligent labor in the operations of torpedo warfare.
 For this reason, and for the reasons that the bottoms of our ships require to be occasionally examined, the propeller cleared of ropes or other obstructions, etc., it becomes necessary that all our large ships, or at least every flag-ship of a squadron, should have one or more expert divers.
 Hence a corps of divers for the navy has become a necessity of the times, and these divers, besides being trained as seamen, should be trained also for submarine warfare.

-Congress had already passed a law, that “boys between the ages of sixteen and eighteen years might be enlisted to serve in the navy until twenty-one years of age,” etc. 1 So that, under sanction of law, the Navy Department issued a circular (April 8, 1875) stating that a limited number of boys would be enlisted with a view to training them for the naval service.
+Congress had already passed a law, that “boys between the ages of sixteen and eighteen years might be enlisted to serve in the navy until twenty-one years of age,” etc. [1.
+Since the above was written, Congress passed an act authorizing the enlistment of 750 boys over and above the complement of the navy, making a total of 8250, and limiting the age of admission to fifteen years.]
+So that, under sanction of law, the Navy Department issued a circular (April 8, 1875) stating that a limited number of boys would be enlisted with a view to training them for the naval service.
 Eighteen–the higher legal limit of age–was thought to be too old, save in exceptional cases where the applicant had already been to sea or exhibited a special aptitude for the service; hence the limits of age fixed upon by the Department are sixteen and seventeen years.
 To secure admission each boy is required, by the circular, to be able to read and write.
 He must also be of robust frame, intelligent, of perfectly sound and healthy constitution, free from any physical defects or malformation, and not subject to fits.
 The applicant for admission must be developed in proportion to his age; that is to say, a boy of sixteen should stand five feet and one inch in his bare feet, and measure thirty inches around his chest.
 The regulations are quite stringent in regard to boys having the consent of their parents or guardians, the latter being obliged to sign a paper, under oath, that they are the parents or legally appointed guardians, and that they give their consent to the enlistment of their son or ward to serve during minority.
-Boys enlisted under the provisions of this circular are entered as “second-class boys,” 2 and paid at the rate of ten dollars and a half per month, and one ration,–a ration being the daily allowance of food.
+Boys enlisted under the provisions of this circular are entered as “second-class boys,” [2.
+It is contemplated under the new order to enlist minors hereafter as “third-class boys,” at nine dollars and fifty cents per month.] and paid at the rate of ten dollars and a half per month, and one ration,–a ration being the daily allowance of food.
 They are furnished with an outfit of clothing, the cost of which is charged to their accounts.
 The academic part of their instruction is confined to the elements of an English education, but great stress is laid upon all the technical branches, such as seamanship, gunnery, etc. Object-teaching is included in the methods of instruction, and physical training occupies a more prominent place than in any other system of education, probably, in the country.
 The brain culture furnished by the Naval Academy is here supplemented by trained muscle.
 Under a wise system the two schools should together form the most thorough personnel in the maritime world.

 The circular once issued, the Department lost no time in inaugurating a training system on board one of our largest and finest frigates, and such regulations were framed as would best carry out the objects of the system.